vcraghe32/Pet_Food_Dispenser/README.md

 # Pet Food Dispenser

 # Overview
-After completing the basic OnShape and CircuitPython assignments, the next asignnment was the first Engineering III project.
-The project did not have many contraints.
-Its main goal was to be a challenge.
-No specific task was given, but the project had to make use of CircuitPython and OnShape.
+After completing the basic OnShape and CircuitPython assignments, the next assignment was the first Engineering III project.
+The project did not have many constraints.
+Its main goal was to be a challenging project.
+No specific task was given, but the project had to make use of CircuitPython and CAD (Computer-Aided Design).

 For the first Engineering III project, we decided to create a pet food dispenser.
 Both having pets, a pet food dispenser sounded like an applicable and fun idea.
-There were not many contraints on this project.
-The main constraint was that the project had to be challenging.
+There were not many constraints on this project.
+The main constraint was that the project had to be a challenge.

 The tools that were used for this project are as follows:

-* OnShape - OnShape was used for CAD (Computer-Aided Design).
+* OnShape - OnShape was used for CAD.
 OnShape was helpful because it is a cloud-based program.
-Similar to GoogleDocs, it runs on "the web."
+It automatically saves work to the cloud - a useful measure against data loss.
 Unlike Solidworks, another CAD program, OnShape allows for collaboration at the same time.

 * PyCharm - PyCharm was used for CircuitPython.
-PyCharm is useful in that it is compatible with GitHub commits, pushes, and puls.
+PyCharm is useful in that it is compatible with GitHub commits, pushes, and pulls.
 It also has spell checks, a built-in serial monitor, and can suggest code improvements.

 * Caret - Similar to PyCharm, Caret was used for CircuitPython.
 Note that **Caret is for Chromebook.** PyCharm operates only on Macs and PCs.
 For Chromebooks, Caret is a useful piece of software for programming in CircuitPython.
-It does not have a built-in serial monitor, so the application **Beagle Term** (a serial monitor) is useful to use with it.
+It does not have a built-in serial monitor, so the application **Beagle Term** (serial monitor) goes hand-in-hand with it.

 ## Brainstorm
-Currently, the plan is to creat
+Currently, the plan is to create a horizontally-shaped pet food dispenser that utilizes an Archimedes screw design.
+The basic components of the design would be as follows:

+* An Archimedes screw, rotated by a continuous rotation servo.

+* A hole-shaped dispensing area for pouring the food into.
+The rate by which food was supplied to a pet would be determined by the speed of the continuous-rotation servo.

+* An inclined plane for the food to travel on after being transported by the Archimedes screw.
+The inclined plane would lead to a pet food bowl or to a space where the pet could eat the food.

+Here is a picture of the possible design:
+![]{}

+Here is the URL to the OnShape document:
+...

 # Lessons Learned
 Work in progress...